ivangonzalez224/Space-Travelers-Hub/README.md

 # 📖 Space-Travelers-Hub <a name="about-project"></a>

-**Space-Travelers-Hub** is a web app using React to display add book rockets, and display and join missions.
+**Space-Travelers-Hub** is a web app that allows users to book rockets and join space missions.

 ## 🛠 Built With <a name="built-with"></a>

 1. React
-2. CSS
+2. React-Bootstrap
-3. JavaScript
+3. Jest
+4. React-Redux

 ### Tech Stack <a name="tech-stack"></a>